nweiyue/tp/docs/DeveloperGuide.md

 *{More to be added}*

-### <a name="use_cases"></a>Use cases (coming soon)
+### <a name="use_cases"></a>Use cases

 (For all use cases below, the **System** is the `ATAS` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a student**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. User requests to add a student with specified Matriculation number and NUS email, as well as any additional tags (if any)
+1. ATAS adds the student

 Use case ends.

+**Use case: UC02 - Delete a student**

+**MSS**

+1. User requests to list students
+1. ATAS shows a list of students
+1. User requests to delete a specific student in the list
+1. ATAS deletes the student

+Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

    Use case ends.

 * 3a.
 The given index is invalid.

   * 3a1.
-AddressBook shows an error message.
+ATAS shows an error message.

       Use case resumes at step 2.

+**Use case: UC03 - Clear the class list**

+**MSS**

+1. User requests to clear the class list
+1. ATAS clears the class list

+Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+   Use case ends.

+**Use case: UC04 - List the registered students**

+**MSS**

+1. User requests to see the list of students that have been added to ATAS
+1. ATAS shows the list of students

+Use case ends.

+**Use case: UC05 - Find a student**

+**MSS**

+1. User requests to find a student with one or more keywords
+1. ATAS searches for students’ names that contain any of the keywords
+1. ATAS shows the filtered list of students to User

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+   Use case ends.

+**Use case: UC06 - Exit ATAS**

+**MSS**

+1. User requests to exit ATAS
+1. ATAS closes

+Use case ends.

 *{More to be added}*

-### <a name="nfr"></a>Non-Functional Requirements (coming soon)
+### <a name="nfr"></a>Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. Should be for a single user and not a multi-user product.
+1. Should not depend on remote servers.
+1. Should be able to function without having to rely on being connected to a network.
+1. Should be able to work without requiring an installer.
+1. Should not contain very large file sizes (JAR files - 100Mb, PDF files - 15Mb/file).

 *{More to be added}*

-### <a name="glossary"></a>Glossary (coming soon)
+### <a name="glossary"></a>Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Matriculation number**: A unique alphanumeric number attributed to each NUS student.
+Follows the format A0123456X, where each digit can be from 0-9 and the last letter can be any alphabet A-Z
 * **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------